TheJacksonLaboratory/LIRICAL/README.md

 Please consult the Read the docs site for [Detailed documentation](https://lirical.readthedocs.io/en/master/).

-Most users should download the latest `LIRICAL.jar` file from the [Releases page](https://github.com/TheJacksonLaboratory/LIRICAL/releases).
+Most users should download the latest distribution ZIP file from the [Releases page](https://github.com/TheJacksonLaboratory/LIRICAL/releases).